hackerb9/willify/README.md

 # Willify
-Given boring words, output exciting, George F. Will-quality words.

-*Granted ho-hum language, yield blue blood,
-George (atomic number 9) Will-calibre lyrics.*
+Given boring words, output exciting, George F. Will-quality words. [*Granted ho-hum language, yield blue blood, George (atomic number 9) Will-calibre lyrics.*]

+[George F. Will](https://www.washingtonpost.com/people/george-f-will/) is known for high-falutin words.
+Here's an actual example of his writing from an editorial he wrote in the [Washington Post](https://www.washingtonpost.com/opinions/what-the-freedom-caucus-stands-for/2017/04/12/7477a632-1ee8-11e7-a0a7-8b2a45e3dc84_story.html):

+  *With a mellifluous name suggesting bucolic tranquility, Rep. Mark Meadows, a North Carolina Republican, is an unlikely object of the caterwauling recently directed at him and the House Freedom Caucus he leads.
+The vituperation was occasioned by the HFC’s role rescuing Republicans from embracing an unpopular first draft of legislation to replace Obamacare.*

+Is he a human thesaurus or does he use a program like this? :-)

 ## Usage